AidanSun05/photostacker/docs/readme.md

 ## Image Processing

 PhotoStacker uses OpenCV in C++ to process photos and OpenMP for efficient multicore processing.
-For a Python and NumPy implementation of the alignment and median stacking procedure used in this app, see [Moving Object Removal](https://github.com/AidanSun05/moving-object-removal).
+For a Python and NumPy implementation of alignment and median stacking similar to the procedure used in this app, see [Moving Object Removal](https://github.com/AidanSun05/moving-object-removal).

 ## License